cse-summer-series/cse-summer-series.github.io/2024/week3.md

 Hi all!

-We'll continue our exploration of UTF-8 with dynamic memory allocation!
+This week we'll continue our exploration of UTF-8 with dynamic memory allocation!

 ✅ **Do Now!
 (Do one, some, or all!)**